aeslinger0/sqlsharpener/README.md

 # Example

+A solution with a [simple example](https://github.com/aeslinger0/sqlsharpener/tree/master/examples/SimpleExample) is included with the code for you to download.

-Here is one way you can use SqlSharpener...
+To give you an idea of how you can use SqlSharpener...

 **Given a stored procedure that looks like this:**